zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.6.rst

   subsystem.
 The ``CONFIG_COAP_OBSERVER_EVENTS`` configuration option has been removed.
   (:github:`65936`)

+* The CoAP public API function :c:func:`coap_pending_init` has changed.
+The parameter ``retries`` is replaced with a pointer to :c:struct:`coap_transmission_parameters`.
+This allows to specify retransmission parameters of the confirmable message.
+It is safe to pass a NULL pointer to use default values.
+  (:github:`66482`)

 * The IGMP multicast library now supports IGMPv3.
 This results in a minor change to the existing api.
 The :c:func:`net_ipv4_igmp_join` now takes an additional argument of the type ``const struct igmp_param *param``.
 This allows IGMPv3 to exclude/include certain groups of